ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 - But **events** between interfering parties (_e.g._ a ball-ball collision) disrupt the validity of these equations, since they assume each ball acts in isolation.
 - Even still, the equations for each ball are valid **up until** the next event.
 - So the algorithm works by evolving the system state directly up until the next event, at which time the event must be resolved (_e.g._ a [ball-ball collision event]({{ site.url }}/2020/12/20/pooltool-alg/#-ball-ball-collision) is resolved by applying the [ball-ball interaction equations)]({{ site.url }}/2020/04/24/pooltool-theory/#section-ii-ball-ball-interactions), and then the process repeats itself: the next event is found and the system state is evolved up until the next event.
 - There's only one way to calculate when the next event occurs: calculating the time until every single possible next event.
-By definition of **next** event, the event that occurs in the least amount of time is the next event.
+By definition of **next** event, the next event is the event that occurs in the least amount of time.

 {:.notice}
 If you want an in-depth explanation on the event-based evolution algorithm, I may have created the most extensive learning resource on the topic in my [last post]({{ site.url }}/2020/12/20/pooltool-alg/).